top of page

 Preserving the bounty of the harvest is a time-honored tradition, allowing us to enjoy the flavors of summer throughout the year.
 Potatoes, with their versatility and nutritional value, are a staple in many households.

-Last summer Marie had a prolific potato crop and now she's ready to preserve those potatoes so they last, and last, and last.
+Last summer I had a prolific potato crop and now I'm ready to preserve those potatoes so they last.

 While potatoes can be stored in various ways, pressure canning offers a convenient method to ensure their long-term preservation while retaining their flavor and texture.
 In this guide, we'll walk you through the steps to pressure can potatoes safely and effectively, so you can enjoy their goodness whenever you desire.